k1ln/postgresDataStructureLog/README.md

 For every change logged, the tool generates a corresponding revert statement.
 This allows you to easily undo any changes if necessary.

 ### Usage
-To use this tool, run the createSQLMigrationLog.sql script on your PostgreSQL database.
+To use this tool, run the createSqlDataSTructureChangeLog.sql script on your PostgreSQL database.
 Then you can find the log in the ddl_log table.

 ### Note
 This tool is specifically designed for PostgreSQL databases.
 It will not work with other types of databases.